-Students who have special needs because of physical, communication, or learning challenges are invited to visit the DSPS program office intake, and speak to a program representative about program eligibility and services which include:
+Students who have special needs because of physical, communication, or learning challenges are invited to email the DSPS program inquire about program eligibility and services which include:

 If you require a sign language interpreter, please contact Michelle Hernandez (firstname.lastname@example.org), three (3) days prior to coming to campus to ensure interpreter availability.

 - You must complete the DSPS Application

 - Make sure you have verification of your disability

 - Email email@example.com to request an intake appointment and attach both the DSPS application and verification of disability

 - Canvas Training